The Falls of Measach are one of the most impressive locations in North Scotland.

 The Falls of Measach are located by a steep-sided chasm called Corrieshalloch gorge.

-It is around 1.5km (930m) long and reaches 60m (200ft) in depth
+It is around 1.5km (9,3 mi) long and reaches 60m (200ft) in depth

-There are actually several waterfalls in the Gorge.
-They occur where layers of Rock are more resistant to erosion.
+There are actually several waterfalls in the gorge.
+They occur where layers of rock are more resistant to erosion.

 The whole area is a National Nature Reserve protected by a trust.